 10. Less Efficient for CPU-Bound Tasks: Interpreted languages may not be suitable for CPU-bound tasks that require high computational performance.
 Compiled languages are often a better choice for such applications.

-Key Differences Between Compiler and Interpreter
+Key Difference Between Compiler and Interpreter

 1. Translation Process: